-In reality it’s extremely difficult for a healthy person to eat too much protein!
-Protein is important because it contains amino acids − the building blocks for all cells and tissue.
-Nine of these are called ‘essential amino acids’ because they are compounds that our bodies can’t create.
+In reality it's extremely difficult for a healthy person to eat too much protein!
+Protein is important because it contains amino acids and the building blocks for all cells and tissue.
+Nine of these are called 'essential amino acids' because they are compounds that our bodies can't create.

 The average person needs as little as 0.8g of protein per kg of bodyweight per day.
 However, this is not enough if we're active.
 People who exercise regularly should up their protein intake to around 1.4-2 grams per kilogram of body weight per day.
 This quantity of protein should also be consumed on a daily basis as we age to help maintain muscle tone.

 The definition of a complete protein is one which supplies all the essential amino acids.
 While it's true that most vegetable protein supplements on the market aren't complete proteins, Clean Lean Protein is different.
 Made from golden pea isolate, Clean Lean Protein has the highest protein content of any supplement on the market (up to 90%).
 The protein is extracted at low temperatures under water through a natural enzyme process to preserve the protein integrity and quality.